GENERAL TERMS AND CONDITIONS OF SALES

 (hereafter referred to as "CMP")

-The credit limit assigned to Buyer from time to time pursuant to CMP credit policy is exceeded (in which case CMP’ right to suspend deliveries shall be limited to the extent the delivery exceeds the
+- The credit limit assigned to Buyer from time to time pursuant to CMP credit policy is exceeded (in which case CMP’ right to suspend deliveries shall be limited to the extent the delivery exceeds the credit limit);

-Buyer does not provide requested payment security in accordance with the terms and conditions of the Agreement, or when payment security provided by Buyer to CMP expires, or is voided or annulled;
+- Buyer does not provide requested payment security in accordance with the terms and conditions of the Agreement, or when payment security provided by Buyer to CMP expires, or is voided or annulled; or

 In such cases, CMP may make the resumption of supplies dependent upon Buyer complying with amended payment or credit terms (including payment on delivery) or Buyer providing payment security or additional payment security including Letter of Credit or Bank Guarantee acceptable to CMP.